JisoLya/ProjectNote/Seata/Muti-raft/Extend_muti_raft_cluster_mode.md

 1. Complete the modification of `RaftSessionManager` and `RaftCoordinator`.

 ##### August 5-21
-1. Complete the testing of Multi-Raft, including:
+1. Complete the tests of Multi-Raft, including:
     - Verify Raft message routing.
     - Verify the request routing.
     - Verify the node failure-recovery mechanism.